johnpapa/shopping-for-codespaces/README.md

 1. Set a breakpoint in the `index.js` file on the line that renders the products.

-1. You press `<F5>` to debug the app.
+1. Press `<F5>` to debug the app.

    > CodeSpaces recognizes this as a JavaScript application and prompts you for the debugger profile.

-1. You select `Node.js` as the profile and the debugger launches the application.
+1. Select `Node.js` as the profile and the debugger launches the application.
 1. CodeSpaces alerts and prompts you to open the browser to see the running web application, so you press the button `Open in Browser`, which launches the app.

    > You hit the breakpoint you set in CodeSpaces.
 You can now debug your application and inspect and change variables.

     <img src=".docs/debug.png" width=600 alt="debug">

-1. You remove the breakpoint and let the debugger continue to render the web apge.
+1. Remove the breakpoint and let the debugger continue to render the web apge.

    > You notice your hot peppers have been added!
 Now you want to show the changes to your stakeholders before your merge to the `main` branch, so they can test it and confirm it works for them.
 You can do this by making your forwarded ports public.